 This victory means that not only will the new limits go into effect for Tempe's 2018 elections, it vindicates all charter cities' ability to reform their own elections.
 We continue to work with leaders in Tempe to drive forward an election reform agenda, building upon this important victory.

-Phoenix Lobbying Rules
+Phoenix Lobbying Rules and Disclosure

 Following up on his reporting about some suspicious campaign contributions in Phoenix city elections, city officials discovered that Phoenix's lobbyist registration rules have no enforcement mechanism.
 We publicly joined a chorus of calls to fix that gaping whole in the city's transparency rules.
 That was in January 2017.